-To authors, screenwriters, playwrights, poets, bloggers.
-Your role in abolishing modern-day slavery is crucial.
+To writers, screenwriters, playwrights, poets, bloggers.
+Your role in confronting modern-day slavery is crucial.
 Unless human trafficking and slavery become part of everyday awareness – nothing will change.
 Ignorance, apathy and indifference will remain and the trade in humans and human body parts will continue to thrive.
 Unacceptable.

 It’s very simple:

 To writers: we need your creative and literary support.

 To readers: These books are extremely well written yet at times very hard to read.
 Please have the courage to do so.
 Then tell others and give you book to them.

 To global educational publishers.
 You have a role to play in the global fight against slavery (Unbelievable that we have to make such a plea in the 21st century).
 Textbooks still say that ‘Slavery has been abolished.’
 This could not be further from the truth.
 Your reluctance to include material in mainstream textbooks could be fatal for thousands of children.
 While you discuss ‘suitability’, children are being exploited and enslaved.
 Please wake up.
 Education includes protection.
 Be accountable.
 Slavery in our supply chains is UNACCEPTABLE.
 What are doing about it?
 Not enough in mainstream education of the next generation.
 Time to change that.